amarmer/JsonProperty/README.md

 }
 ```

-JsonProperty.h can be implemented by using any C++ JSON library (which allows parse and access JSON) can be extended to implement C# JsonProerty functionality.
-As an example is implemented by using a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp), which allows to parse and access JSON.
+JsonProperty.h can be implemented using any C++ JSON library (which allows parse and access JSON).
+As an example is implemented using a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp).

 Bellow is an example of how C++ JsonProperty can be used.